Skip to main content

 • Creating lasting powers of attorney for a business client to ensure fast and efficient cover for his business in the event of his ill health.

-• Drafting and creating a lifetime discretionary trust for a disabled beneficiary to ensure that he had the necessary structure and support in place to provide for his protection when his main carers (his parents) pass away.
+• Drafting and creating a lifetime discretionary trust for a disabled beneficiary to ensure that he had the necessary structure and support in place to provide for his protection when his primary carers (his parents) pass away.

 Intestacy Rules